-As a financial institution, it is crucial that credit unions take advantage of risk management software.
-An effective risk management software can help a credit union grow its revenue while improving the premier customer experience most credit unions have cultivated and that their members have come to expect.
+As a financial institution, credit unions must use risk management software.
+Effective risk management software can help a credit union grow its revenue while improving the premier customer experience most credit unions have cultivated and that their members have come to expect.

 What are the internal and external risk factors that concern credit unions?

 Internal risks for credit unions can include fraud, data breaches, legal noncompliance, injuries to staff or visitors, etc, and should be the focus since they can be controlled.